Frequently Asked Questions

 Are there still Be’eri hostages in Gaza?

-As of March 2024, 11 residents remain in captivity, 6 of whom are presumed dead.
+As of April 2025, 6 residents remain in captivity, all of them presumably dead.

 Does Be’eri allow visitors to come and bear witness to the events of October 7th?